Category Archives: Drama

 When Adela and Ahmed are left alone, she suddenly appears frantic, accusing the Indian Doctor of attempted rape, setting off a blistering scandal that causes public debate and divides the townspeople, culminating in a trial.

-The story is naturally the focal point of the film, but not the strongest part.
-At first left aghast at the accusations hurled at Aziz, by all appearances a wonderful man, the intention is for the viewer to be unclear of what transpires when Aziz and Adela are alone.
+At first, left aghast at the accusations hurled at Aziz, by all appearances a wonderful man, the intention is for the viewer to be unclear of what transpires when Aziz and Adela are alone.
 The events, if any exist, take place off-screen, so we only see a disheveled Adela flee the caves in panic.

 The rest is left to the viewer’s imagination and to wonder what happened.
 As the truth is eventually revealed, we wonder about the intended motivations and the ramifications the accusations will have on the central characters.

-This is a bold stance to take as the women are good friends and we would assume one would support the other.
+This is a bold stance to take, as the women are good friends, and we would assume one would support the other.
 While Moore is liberal and open-minded, Adela is conservative and buttoned-up, making the ideological differences clearer.

 Did Adela imagine the attack?
 Did somebody else attack her?